kinlearn/Notes/video3_to_6_Programming_Java_Flow.md

-# Intro to Programming, Flow of PRogram, Intro to Java, First Java program
+# Intro to Programming, Flow of Program, Intro to Java, First Java program

 - Introduction to Programming - Types of Languages, Memory Management
 - Flow of Program - Flowcharts & Pseudocode